FacebookTwitter

 Prescription Drug Plan

 WVCHIP provides its members with prescription drug benefits.
-Prescription drug benefits are administered by Express Scripts, Inc. (ESI).
+Prescription drug benefits are currently administered by Express Scripts, Inc. (ESI).
 Enrolling a child in the Plan atutomatically enrolls them in the prescription drug plan.

 New Preferred Drug List for WVCHIP Members